May 23, 2013

 Quality Guidelines

 We want to give our readers the good articles to read.
-So we set a quality guidelines for you who want to submit your articles.
+So we set quality guidelines for you who want to submit your articles.

 Topics allowed

-We don’t accept marketing or promotion materials.
+We don’t accept marketing or promotional materials.

-Republishing policy
+Republishing Policy

 Article format